 mother, educating clients, multiples,

-on DONA certification, integrating a baby into the family, referrals,
+on DONA certification, blending a baby into the family, referrals,

 postpartum mood disorders, values clarification, the newborn and the doula,

-prenatal contact, loss and grief and rehearsal of learned skills.
+prenatal contact, doula business, loss and grief and rehearsal of learned skills.

 be sure that participants are prepared for their Postpartum Doula Workshop,